tscircuit/schematic-symbols/README.md

 ## Adding New Symbols

-Go into the `./symbols` directory to add new shapes.
-After adding a shape file, it will automatically appear in the dev environment (`npm run dev`).
-Here's an example of a shape
-file:
+1. Add a new svg file to the `./symbols` directory
+2. Run `bun run generate` to generate the new symbol
+3. Create a new symbol file in the `./symbols` directory for your symbol, make sure to add a suffix `_horz` or `_vert` depending on it's orientation
+4. Run `bun run dev` to start the dev server and verify the new symbol
+5. Run `bun run build` to build all the symbols into the `./generated` directory

+Here's an example of a generated symbol file:

 ```ts
 // boxresistor.ts